pulsar-edit/find-and-replace/README.md

 # Find and Replace package

-Find and replace in the current buffer or across the entire project in Atom.
+Find and replace in the current buffer or across the entire project.

 ## Find in buffer